The VoicePrivacy 2020 Challenge: Results and findings: Results

-For evaluations reported above, the ASV is trained on regular, non-anonymiz\-ed data.
-Reported here are evaluation results for almost identical setup, except that the ASV system is trained using anonymized data according to the semi-informed attacker scenario described in Section~\ref{sec:obj_eval_metr}.
-Four teams submitted anonymized \textit{LibriSpeech-train-clean-360} training dataset for primary systems \textbf{O1, M1, S2, K2}, and we trained four new corresponding $ASV_\text{eval}^\text{anon}$ models on this data.
-In addition, we trained two $ASV_\text{eval}^\text{anon}$ models on the training data anonymized by the baseline systems \textbf{B1, B2}.
+The results reported in Section \ref{sec:obj_results_off} were obtained using an ASV system trained on original data.
+We now report evaluation results using ASV systems trained on anonymized data, according to the semi-informed attacker scenario in Section~\ref{sec:obj_eval_metr}.
+Four teams submitted anonymized \textit{LibriSpeech-train-clean-360} training data for their primary systems \textbf{O1}, \textbf{M1}, \textbf{S2}, and \textbf{K2}, and we trained four new corresponding $ASV_\text{eval}^\text{anon}$ models on this data.
+In addition, we trained two $ASV_\text{eval}^\text{anon}$ models on the training data anonymized by the baseline systems \textbf{B1} and \textbf{B2}.
 Models were trained in the same way as before, and have the same topology as the $ASV_\text{eval}$ model trained on original data.

-Figure~\ref{fig:anon-eer-all} shows mean EER results over all VoicePrivacy test data sets for semi-informed attack models (darker, lower bars), lazy-informed, and ignorant attack models.
-For all anonymization systems and all datasets, training ASV evaluation models on anonymized speech data significantly decreases the EER: EERs are substantially lower for semi-informed than for ignorant and lazy-informed attack models.
-Thus, the assessment of anonymization systems performed with original data leads to high EERs that give a false impression of protection; if the ASV system is retrained with similarly anonymized data, then ASV performance is much closer to that for original data without any anonymization at all.
+Figure~\ref{fig:anon-eer-all} compares the average EERs obtained for the semi-informed (dark, lower bars), lazy-informed, and ignorant attack models.
+For all anonymization systems, training the ASV evaluation model on anonymized data significantly decreases the EER: EERs are substantially lower against semi-informed than ignorant or lazy-informed attackers.
+Thus, assessing the performance of anonymization systems using an ASV system trained on original data leads to a false impression of protection; if the ASV system is retrained on similarly anonymized data, the level of protection becomes closer to (but still better than) that for original, unprotected data.